oceantracker/oceantracker/_todo.md

 1. ~~Write islands to net cdf as packed varaible~~
 1. make param keys case insensitive
 1. allow starts/ends to be float , sec since 1970, isostr, datetime, np.datetime64, durations to be floats, time delta or np.time delta
+1. only put files with output fies claseses in case info output_files

 1. cleaner to make write plot function from returned plot?
 2. web links to help on error